HTML Minifier Tool Online

 HTML Minifier: FAQ

-Does the tool remove HTML comments?
+Does the tool remove optional tags or redundant attributes?

 Need a Leaner, Faster Website?